Subscribe to stay updated

 But what does the corrugated part of corrugated cardboard mean?

 Corrugated cardboard means that the sheets of cardboard are joined together to create layers called a flute.
 These layers provide cushioning and strengthen the box.

 Corrugated cardboard is the perfect blend of minimal weight and maximum strength.

-This makes cardboard the go-to packaging solution for heavy items like shoes, but also many ecommerce companies, as it can handle most impacts.
+This makes cardboard the go-to packaging solution for heavy items like shoes, but also for many ecommerce companies, as it can handle most impacts.

 Corrugated cardboard is also the perfect blank canvas for designing your packaging.

-The natural kraft texture can be printed onto directly, or a white canvas can be the foundation for any type of colour you need.
+The natural kraft texture can be printed directly, or a white canvas can be the foundation for any type of colour you need.

 Biodegradable & compostable packaging materials

 Plant-based materials are also used as the basis of many packaging solutions.

 Organic materials are also used in the production of packaging.
 This refers mostly to plant-based ingredients, which is a rising trend in the packaging industry.

 Bruzel, a Belgian Waffle brand, sell their waffles in edible packaging that you can see below:

-While edible packaging might be a bit too ambitious many brands, packaging that does no harm to the environment is certainly a step in the right direction.
+While edible packaging might be a bit too ambitious for many brands, packaging that does no harm to the environment is certainly a step in the right direction.

 With many parts of the world now (or soon) banning single-use plastics, the industry will only continue to innovate.

 This presents large opportunities for brands that prioritise the environment in the way that they operate.

 It is a type of durable, waterproof plastic layer that’s ideal for shipping purposes.
 Bags made from polyethylene can be printed on just like regular cardboard.